8kto/8kto/README.md

 In my spare time I play guitar and write music: [SoundCloud page](https://soundcloud.com/igor-okto) 🎸 <be>

-I'm also a fan of TTRPGs such as Dungeons & Dragons (I prefer the older editions up to D&D BX), Lamentations of the Flame Princess, and Call of Cthulhu.
+I'm also a fan of TTRPGs such as Dungeons & Dragons (retro ones), Lamentations of the Flame Princess, and Call of Cthulhu.
 Additionally, I develop tools to enhance the playing experience of these games.
 You can find these tools, along with recaps of our gaming sessions, in my repositories.

 <a href="https://www.codewars.com/users/Okto"><img src="https://www.codewars.com/users/Okto/badges/small" alt="Codewars profile" /></a>